open-life-science/open-life-science.github.io/_posts/2021-06-28-ols-3-participant-Afzal-Ansari-speedblog.md

 ## Next steps
 With the help of our Mentor Toby Hogdes, we have created our dynamic table.
 We are also working on a few other things as mentioned below:
 * Add other informations like literature reference and links class name of each module to their API reference
-* Use github action for updating CODE-OWNER’s file
+* Use GitHub action for updating CODE-OWNER's file

 ## Special mentions and acknowledgements